Almost uniform domains and Poincar\'e inequalities: Introduction

-may not lie entirely in $Y$, but as the measure density of $\Omega_r \setminus Y$ is small, by maximal connectivity we expect there to be curves which spend little time in this set.
+Intuitively, $\Omega_r$ provides improved behavior for $Y$ without adding much density.
+Once such fillings are available, pairs of points in $Y$ that are at most a distance $r$ apart can be joined by rectifiable curves inside $\Omega_r$.
+Such curves may not lie entirely in $Y$, but as the measure density of $\Omega_r \setminus Y$ is small, by maximal connectivity there must be curves which spend little time in this set.
 The ``bad'' portions of these curves can then be removed and replaced by ``good'' portions, via a delicate iteration argument.

-This filling process is subtle, and the dependence of the exponent in the Poincar\'e inequality obtained on the quality of the filling is nontrivial.
+This filling process is subtle, and the dependence of the exponent $p$ on the quality of the filling is nontrivial.
 This will be illustrated in the examples below in Subsection \S \ref{subsec:PIfilling}.